Night view of the Basilica St Peter in Rome, Italy

 Your eyes might first catch a towering obelisk, a relic from ancient Egypt, standing tall since 1586.
 But then, you’ll notice the genius design of the entire square.

-Thanks to the vision of Gian Lorenzo Bernini, the space was transformed about 400 years ago.
+Thanks to Gian Lorenzo Bernini’s vision, the space was transformed about 400 years ago.
 His design features grand columns that welcome and surround everyone who enters.
 And let’s not forget the fountains—one by Bernini and the other by Carlo Maderno—that add a touch of elegance.

-This space was designed so everyone can gather and see the Pope when he speaks or gives blessings.
+This space was designed so everyone could gather and see the Pope when he spoke or gave blessings.

 6. Toss a Coin Into Trevi Fountain